 As we mentioned above, the KitchenAid Grain Mill KGM is not dishwasher safe.
 You’ll need to wash the various components by hand and make sure they’re thoroughly dry before reassembling the unit.
 In fact, it’s recommended you not reassemble the unit until you’re ready for your next grind.
-Also, if you don’t have a KitchenAid Stand Mixer, you’ll need to get one because you can’t use this attachment without it.
+Also, if you don’t have a Stand Mixer, you’ll need to get one because you can’t use this KitchenAid Mill Attachment without it.

-If purchasing both the stand mixer and attachment is a pain for you, you can check out our review on other grain mill for homebrewing units.
+If purchasing both the stand mixer and attachment is a pain for you, you can check out our reviews on other grain mill for homebrewing units.

 - Not dishwasher safe

 - May require purchase of KitchenAid Stand Mixer